Airport Tips & Tools

 Incidentally, a number of travelers are randomly selected for TSA Pre-check on every flight (to help manage security lines), so always check your boarding pass before entering security.

 This is an up-and-coming technology used at 13 domestic airports and growing.
 The system uses biometrics (your fingerprint) to speed you through the ID portion of airport screening.
 After enrollment online, a visit to one of the Clear airport offices, and a $179 per year fee, you are all set.
-If you combine this with TSA Pre-check, you can really speed through airport security and arrive to your gate quickly.
+If you combine this with TSA Pre-check, you can really speed through airport security and arrive at your gate quickly.

 —WHEN YOU HAVE EXTRA TIME—